Dream of the Red Chamber: More than a boring Chinese novel

 Sensitivity and truth seeking are still needed.
 I keep the poems, the blackpill thoughts, the late‑night drafts.

 However, I must remind myself to stop treating them as the point.
-I write them, file them, maybe burn them, but it cannot be my core identity when I am yet to be financially rewarded by audiences.
+I write them, file them, maybe burn them, but it cannot be my core identity when I am yet to be financially rewarded by audiences to such poetry or profound discoveries.

 Detachment